Written by Anne Zambrano | Sr. Manager, Marketing Communications & Creative Services

 (1) Events Industry Council Survey

 In honor of GMID (Global Meetings Industry Day), we are sharing more thought-leading content on HCP transparency reporting.
-Please join us on April 12, 2018 at 1pm CST for our Industry Insight Webinar Series, “The Various Approaches to HCP Transparency Reporting and Best Practices for Industry Standardization, presented by Angie Gross, HMCC, Sr. Manager, Reconciliation & Compliance Reporting, Finance.
-CLICK HERE to learn more and register.
+We hosted a webinar on April 12 as part of our Industry Insight Webinar Series entitled, “The Various Approaches to HCP Transparency Reporting and Best Practices for Industry Standardization, presented by Angie Gross, HMCC, Sr. Manager, Reconciliation & Compliance Reporting, Finance.
+If you missed it, you can catch it on demand.
+Just click the video below.